siddarth-mannem/humanchat4/DEPLOYMENT.md

 ENV_FILE=.env.cloudrun ./scripts/sync-env.sh
 ```

 `scripts/sync-env.sh` will source the specified env file, validate secrets, and run `npm run db:migrate` directly via your `DATABASE_URL`.
-If it detects a legacy Cloud SQL socket URL it still boots the proxy, but Neon deployments skip that branch entirely.
-Override `LOCAL_DB_PORT` or `MIGRATE_CMD` if needed.
+If it detects a legacy Cloud SQL socket URL it still boots the proxy, but Neon deployments skip that branch entirely because the pooled URI is internet-accessible.

+### Database & Redis secrets
+- **Neon**: store the pooled URI in Secret Manager as `neon-database-url`.
+Both Cloud Run services and ad-hoc jobs should reference `DATABASE_URL=neon-database-url:latest` via `--set-secrets` (or Terraform `env_variables`).
+- **Upstash Redis**: create an `upstash-redis-url` secret that contains the `rediss://default:<token>@host:6379` value.
+Set `REDIS_URL=upstash-redis-url:latest` when deploying and keep `REDIS_TLS[_REJECT_UNAUTHORIZED]` env vars at their defaults unless you are debugging against a self-signed instance.
+No Memorystore/VPC connector is required anymore because Upstash is public.

 ## Terraform Workflow
 ```bash